malxmusician212/GPU-Master-Equation-Solver/README.md

 # GPU-Master-Equation-Solver

-The provided code (mesolve_gpu.py) can be used to simulate an open quantum system via the Lindblad Master Equation framework.
+The provided code (mesolve_gpu.py) can be used to simulate an open quantum system via the Lindblad Master Equation framework by using a GPU.
 In particular, the code numerally solves the master equation (a PDE) in time, with discretized space, with the Runge-Kutta 4 scheme.

 In order to use the provided code, the user need only call the runrk4_mesolve function.
 Its inputs are:
 1) The initial condition for the density matrix, which is called rho_initial